modflowpy/pyphoenix-project/docs/dev/srs.md

 ### System requirements

 flopy4 must be able to run within a python environment supporting versions that comply with scientific-python.org guidelines: <https://scientific-python.org/specs/spec-0000/>.
-This is due to its dependency on the Numpy and XArray libraries, and flopy4 should not be conflicting with user installed libraries.
+This is due to its dependency on the Numpy, Matplotlib, and XArray libraries, and flopy4 should not be conflicting with user installed libraries.

 The product must be able to run on the following operating systems: Windows, Linux, MacOS.